dhmunro/dudley/README.md

   * Libraries are very lightweight compared to HDF5 or PDB.
   * Fully compatible with numpy/scipy.
-  * Array dimensions can be parameters stored in the data stream so that a single layout can describe many different datasets (like XDR).
+  * Array dimensions can be parameters stored in the data stream so that a single layout can describe many different datasets.
     You can easily design and describe small datasets to exchange information with collaborators.

+## Data model

 Data arrays are multidimensional arrays of numbers, boolean values, or text characters (ASCII or Unicode).
 You can specify byte order and